vadimzharov/k8s-cilium-cluster-mesh/README.md

 HTTP/1.1 200 OK
 ```

-This igress does not have annotation `nginx.ingress.kubernetes.io/service-upstream=true`, and traffic is balancing from Ingress Controller using enpoint IP (on local, first Kubernetes cluster).
-This can be validated in nginx controller pod:
+This ingress does not have the annotation `nginx.ingress.kubernetes.io/service-upstream=true`, and traffic is balanced from the Ingress Controller using endpoint IP (on local, first Kubernetes cluster).
+This can be validated in the nginx controller pod:
 ```
 [vadim@fedora k8s-kvm-lab]$ NGINX_POD=$(KUBECONFIG=kubeconfig-k8s01 kubectl get pods -n ingress-nginx -l app.kubernetes.io/component=controller -o jsonpath='{.items[0].metadata.name}')
 [vadim@fedora k8s-kvm-lab]$ KUBECONFIG=kubeconfig-k8s01 kubectl -n ingress-nginx logs $NGINX_POD --tail=3